minprog/uva-prog-ai/20 Problem sets/20 Simple Java/00 Rules.md

 Below are rules of thumb that (inexhaustively) characterize acts that the course considers reasonable and not reasonable.
 If in doubt as to whether some act is reasonable, do not commit it until you solicit and receive approval in writing from the course's heads.
 Acts considered not reasonable by the course are handled harshly.

-If you commit some act that is not reasonable but bring it to the attention of the course's heads within 72 hours, the course may impose local sanctions that may include an unsatisfactory or failing grade for work submitted, but the course will not refer the matter to the Administrative Board.
+If you commit some act that is not reasonable but bring it to the attention of the course's heads within 72 hours, the course may impose local sanctions that may include an unsatisfactory or failing grade for work submitted, but the course will not refer the matter to the Examinations Board.

 ### Reasonable